chapas/CCCamScraper/README.md

 ## Description
 CCCamScraper will scrap websites for C lines and parse them to your oscam.server
-Relies on AngleSharp and on Quartz
+Relies on AngleSharp and Quartz
-It was only tested as a docker image deployed on docker > 20 on RPI4 with OSMC
+It was only tested as a docker image deployed on docker ver > 20 on RPI4 with OSMC

 ## Install instructions
  * An image for RPI4 OSMC (debian buster 32bit) exists at https://hub.docker.com/r/chapas/cccamscraper